panglesd/slipshow/docs/index.rst

 This documentation can be read linearly.
 It alternates between more in-depth explanations, hands-on tutorial and technical references.
 If you know what you are looking for, each section tries to be focus and reasonably self-contained, so you can directly go to what you are looking for.

-We advise you to start by reading the :ref:`tutorial`.
-You can also peek at the :ref:`examples`.
+We advise you to start by reading the tutorials, starting with the :doc:`first <tutorial>`.
+You can also peek at the :doc:`examples`.

 ..